BernzSed/axios-isomorphic-push/readme.md

  - To test this on localhost, you may have to set `process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"` so node will connect to your own local server via TLS. *DO NOT DO THIS IN PRODUCTION.*

- - This will work with Node.js v9, and currently works with Node.js v8.5.0 or greater with the `--enable-http2` flag.
+ - This works with Node.js v8.8.0 or greater, or Node.js v8.5.0 with the `--enable-http2` flag.